MicrosoftDocs/visualstudio-docs/docs/vsto/registry-entries-for-vsto-add-ins.md

  [!INCLUDE[appliesto_allapp](../vsto/includes/appliesto-allapp-md.md)]

  When you build your project, Visual Studio creates these registry entries on the development computer so that you can easily run and debug the VSTO Add-in.
-If you use ClickOnce to deploy your VSTO Add-in, the registry entries are automatically created on the end user computer.
-If you use Windows Installer to deploy your VSTO Add-in, you must configure the InstallShield Limited Edition project to create the registry entries on the end user computer.
+If you use ClickOnce to deploy your VSTO Add-in, the registry entries are automatically created on the end-user computer.
+If you use Windows Installer to deploy your VSTO Add-in, you must configure the InstallShield Limited Edition project to create the registry entries on the end-user computer.

  For more information about how the registry entries are used during the load process for VSTO Add-ins, see [Architecture of VSTO Add-ins](../vsto/architecture-of-vsto-add-ins.md).